google/schism/README.md

 using the WebAssembly GC proposal, dynamic linking and code generation, etc.

 Chez Scheme is used for development, but other Schemes will probably work too.

+As mentioned, the goal is to prioritize features needed for self hosting.
+A corollary to this is that Schism will use a greatly reduced subset of Scheme until it is self-hosted.
+Here are some of the current restrictions:

+* No `lambda`, no closures.
+* Functions may only be created with `define`, and particularly only the `(define (foo args ...) body)` form.
+* No use of `syntax-case`, `syntax-rules`, or `define-syntax`.
+* Only one file to start with, so we don't have to figure out how to link multiple libraries.
+* Only use `define` to create functions, not global variables or objects.
+* Use a small amount of syntax, because we won't have a proper macro expander at first.
+There will be a pass to expand some of the simpler and more useful macros.
+* Restrict data types and operations on those.
+For now, we can use:
+  * Numbers
+  * Symbols
+  * Pairs
+  * Bytevectors (basically only for generating the final .wasm bytes)

+As more features are supported by the compiler, we will remove these restrictions.